mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 The Go specification does not indicate the situations under which stack memory or heap memory are used.
-The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocation on the heap.
+The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocating on the heap.

 The builtin `new` function always allocates on the heap.